mozerpol/learningRISC-V/implementation/my_implementation/README.md

 - [ ] Add 8-bit timer,
 - [ ] Add cache,
 - [ ] Setup and run Dhrystone,
-- [ ] Add script for Vivado and GHDL.
+- [ ] Add script for Vivado and GHDL,
+- [ ] Change name to single-stage and move part of readme there.